-The remuneration system described in the remuneration policy is conducive to an appropriate management of sustainability risks as defined by Regulation (EU) 2019/2088 and is in line with the sustainability strategies of SAI Erste.
-In connection with the consideration of sustainability risks in the remuneration policy of EAM group, particular care is taken to ensure that no excessive risk taking with regard to sustainability risks is encouraged and that the remuneration structure is linked to a risk-weighted performance.
-Accordingly, the consideration of sustainability risks in the investment process is incorporated into the performance assessment of the fund and portfolio management.
+In connection with the consideration of sustainability risks in the Remuneration Policy of SAI Erste, particular care is taken to ensure that no excessive risk taking with regard to sustainability risks is encouraged and that the remuneration structure is linked to a risk-weighted performance.

 Policy concerning the exercise of voting rights

 In order to create long-term value and generate sustainable performance, SAI Erste supports the principles of corporate governance and social responsibility.
 To this end, SAI Erste exercises its shareholder rights in relation to the financial instruments held in the investment portfolios managed by SAI Erste, in line with the investment strategy of each individual portfolio, to the exclusive benefit of investors, and for the purpose of maximising investment value.

 SAI Erste’s voting rights and review of the corporate governance principles applied by the companies where SAI Este makes investments on behalf of the portfolios managed are significant factors in the asset management process.
 Voting rights are exercised only in the best interest of the portfolios managed, for the purpose of maximising investment value.